-Welcome to the Normandy Schools Collaborative, the home of Viking Pride!
+Welcome to the Normandy Schools Collaborative, Home of Viking Pride!

-The Normandy Schools Collaborative is a family of educators, administrators, support staff, community members and parents committed to providing a high-quality education to each of our 3,300 students enrolled in our schools.
+The Normandy Schools Collaborative is a family of educators, administrators, support staff, community members, and parents committed to providing a high-quality education to each of the 3,100 students enrolled in our schools.
 For our teachers and staff, our work is more than a job.
 It is our mission to improve the lives of our students by equipping them with the tools to solve 21st Century challenges.
-We proudly do this with a strong commitment to the Normandy Pillars of Accountability, Collaboration, Professionalism, Trust and Respect.

-For our exceptionally talented students, we provide our Gifted and Talented Education programs for grades 3-8.
+For our exceptionally talented students, we provide the Gifted and Talented Education (G.A.T.E.) program for grades 2-8.
 At the high school, we are realigning curriculum to prepare students to meet workforce needs and college readiness.
 We are working with local businesses and corporations to develop internship and apprenticeship programs.
-Students may choose courses in the Project Lead the Way curriculum which include Engineering, Biomedical Sciences, and Entrepreneurship, in addition to Advanced Placement, and dual credit/dual enrollment courses with St. Louis Community College and Lindenwood University.
+Students may choose courses in the Project Lead the Way curriculum which includes Engineering, Biomedical Sciences, and Entrepreneurship, in addition to Advanced Placement and dual credit/dual enrollment courses with St. Louis Community College and Lindenwood University.
 Normandy High School also provides Career Pathways in entrepreneurship, performing arts, and STEM (science, technology, engineering, and mathematics), offering students a specialized and targeted development plan to prepare them for life after graduation.

-To better address the needs of our students, the Collaborative partners with a variety of community organizations and agencies.
+To better address the physical and emotional needs of our students, the Collaborative partners with a variety of community organizations and agencies.
 Through our wrap around model coordinated by Wyman, families are able to access a variety of resources to support student academic achievement.
-The Collaborative partners with Beyond Housing on several initiatives and projects to support Normandy families to ensure all students are prepared to excel in and out of the classroom.
-Other agency partners include Wyman Center, Better Family Life, and Big Brothers Big Sisters -- all working in concert to ensure Normandy students are on the path to success.
+The Collaborative partners with Beyond Housing on several initiatives and projects to support Normandy families and ensure all students are prepared to excel in and out of the classroom.
+Other agency partners include Better Family Life, Boys & Girls Clubs, and Big Brothers Big Sisters -- all working in concert to ensure Normandy students are on the path to success.

 All professional staff members are fully certified by the Missouri Department Elementary and Secondary Education.
-Every school has a full-time, principal whose primary responsibility is to ensure students are receiving effective instruction and supports.
+Every school has a full-time principal whose primary responsibility is to ensure students are receiving effective instruction and support.
 The average length of tenure for teachers in the district is 15 years.
 Over half of the district's staff hold master's degrees.